 SCoPEx Advisory Committee Terms of Reference

-The purpose of the Advisory Committee will be:
+The purpose of the Advisory Committee is:

 - To provide a periodic public written evaluation of the experiment plan in the arenas described above.